wghglory/spring-boot-react/README.md

 ## Assumptions

-Car to Owner: N to 1
+- Car to Owner: N to 1
+- Student to Course: N to N

 ## TODO

 - [] separate car owner from domain package
+- [] how to save N:N mapping table, e.g. course_student?